-On Thursday evening, November 14, at 7:00 p.m., Central Seminary will celebrate the naming of three of its faculty members to endowed faculty chairs.
-Dr. David M. May will hold the Landreneau Guillory Chair of Biblical Studies; Dr. John SungChang Park, the Des Peres Chair of Congregational Health; and Dr. Ruth Dorothy Lofgren Rosell, the Dianne C. Shumaker Chair of Peace and Justice.
+On November 14, 2019, Central Seminary celebrated the naming of three of its faculty members to endowed faculty chairs.
+Dr. David M. May holds the Landreneau Guillory Chair of Biblical Studies; Dr. John SungChang Park, the Des Peres Chair of Congregational Health; and Dr. Ruth Dorothy Lofgren Rosell, the Dianne C. Shumaker Chair of Peace and Justice.

-The installation service will take place in the Baugh-Marshall Chapel at 6601 Monticello Road, Shawnee, KS, 66226.
+The installation service was held in the Baugh-Marshall Chapel at 6601 Monticello Road, Shawnee, KS, 66226.

 The Landreneau Guillory Chair of Biblical Studies and the Dianne C. Shumaker Chair of Peace and Justice are both newly endowed chairs.
 The Landreneau Guillory Chair of Biblical Studies is named for the maternal grandparents of Central Trustee Rev. Angela Lowe, Paul and Odette Landreneau Guillory.
 The Dianne C. Shumaker Chair of Peace and Justice, is being funded through a gift from friend of the seminary, Dianne C. Shumaker, who previously provided funds for the Shumaker Library on the Central campus in Shawnee, KS, and has helped to support the seminary’s Women’s Leadership Initiative.

-The three faculty members will each speak about their vision for the chairs to which they are being named.
+The three faculty members each spoke about their vision for the chairs to which they were named.
 Park has been serving as the Des Peres Associate Professor of Congregational Health and Director of the Doctor of Ministry program at Central since July 2017.
-He is now being officially installed.
+He has now being officially installed.